U-MATH: A University-Level Benchmark for Evaluating Mathematical Skills in LLMs: Experiments and Results

 \subsection{Meta-Evaluation (\mumath) Results}

-For meta-evaluation we use the same setup as described in Section~\ref{subsec:setup}.
-Additionally, we experiment with two distinct prompting schemes --- a standard Automatic Chain-of-Thought (AutoCoT) prompt involving a simple task description together with an instruction to think step-by-step, and a manual Chain-of-Thought prompt (which we refer to as simply CoT) with explicit instructions on which steps to follow when approaching the task.
-We find the latter prompting scheme to perform best, so we use manual CoT for the main results.
-The judge's output is also further processed by an extractor model (Qwen2.5 72B is fixed for consistency), prompted to produce a single label --- either `Yes', `No' or `Inconclusive'.
-We include `Inconclusive' for cases when judge refuses to evaluate or generation fails; such judgments are treated as incorrect.
-Reference Appendix~\ref{appendix:judgment} for full contents of all the prompts.
+Meta-evaluations follow the setup in Section~\ref{subsec:setup}.
+Additionally, we experiment with two distinct prompting schemes --- a standard Automatic Chain-of-Thought (AutoCoT) prompt involving a simple task description followed by an instruction to think step-by-step, and a manual Chain-of-Thought prompt (which we refer to as simply CoT) with explicit instructions on which steps to follow --- finding the latter performs best and using it as our default.
+The judge's output is further processed by an extractor model (Qwen2.5 72B is fixed for consistency), prompted to produce a single label --- `Yes', `No' or `Inconclusive' --- with `Inconclusive' reserved for refusals or generation failures and treated as incorrect.
+Reference Appendix~\ref{appendix:judgment} for the full prompt contents.
+The main results are presented in Table~\ref{table:mu-math_results}.
+We summarize our conclusions in the following.

-We find that \textbf{using manual CoT instructions instead of the standard AutoCoT improves or maintains judgment performance}, save for Llama models, as shown in Table~\ref{table:mu-math_results}.
-Llama’s performance drop is largely due to increased inconclusive judgment rates (see Appendix~\ref{appendix:mumath_inconclusive}).
-At the same time, Gemini models benefit the most from this transition, gaining over 10\% in F1-score and becoming the top-ranked models, surpassing Qwen and GPT models that outperform Gemini in the AutoCoT setting.
-This shows that \textbf{prompting effects are substantial yet inhomogeneous across models}.
-Please refer to Appendix~\ref{appendix:mumath_prompts} for a visual comparison.
+\textbf{Judgment is non-trivial:} In non-reasoners, the maximum attainable F1 score is only 81.5\%, and while reasoning models offer significant improvements, reaching a high F1 mark of 90.1\%, our results underscore that LLM judges remain fallible --- even when applied in an objective domain with access to ground truth labels and using the best current systems.
+This observation is important because judges' error rates directly limit evaluation precision.
+Moreover, in cases where judgment errors are systematic in nature as opposed to pure noise --- an issue we explore later with an example --- this cannot be overcome with sheer data volume.

-In terms of the resulting performance, we see that \textbf{correctly identifying a positive label is harder on average} compared to negative labels, with the best TPR being almost 10\% lower than the best TNR, and that \textbf{the best attainable F1 score is only 80.7\%}.
-This constitutes a considerable deficiency in the context of judgment, because judges' error rates directly limit the precision of capability evaluations, potentially even biasing them in case the errors are systematic in nature as opposed to pure noise.
+\textbf{Judgment is distinct from problem-solving:} Superior problem-solving does not necessarily translate to better judgment, as illustrated, for instance, with Qwen2.5 vs. Qwen2.5-Math scores.
+In fact, our results suggest a trade-off between these skills, tracing to reasoning-coherence tradeoff and manifesting in judges' behavioral differences.
+These are most apparent (Figure~\ref{fig:mumath_tpr-tnr}) in non-reasoners: proprietary models tend towards conservatism (relatively high TNR compared to TPR), whereas Qwen models, particularly math specialists, exhibit the opposite.
+See Appendix~\ref{appendix:mumath_vs_umath} for more detailed discussion.